sandeshkadam810/HM0008_Zenith/README.md

 # Problem Statement

 In today's digital era, online learning has become a necessity.
 However, many platforms lack effective progress tracking, interactive learning, and gamification elements that keep students engaged.
-The aim of MAPS - a Learning Management System (LMS) is to provide a comprehensive platform where students can learn, track their progress, take quizzes, and compete globally in a gamified environment.
+The aim of MAPS - Modular Advanced Platform for Students is to provide a comprehensive platform where students can learn, track their progress, take quizzes, and compete globally in a gamified environment.

 # Understanding the Problem Statement